KittyGiraudel/site/_posts/2014-03-10-git-tips-and-tricks-part-1.md

 . /path/to/gitprompt
 ```

-That's it.
+That’s it.
 Just re-open your terminal and go to a Git project directory.

 ## Find a commit